zhouyu102030/open-box/docs/en/visualization/visualization.md

 The visualization of Pareto frontier is only available for **problems with two or three objectives**.

-The Pareto frontier is shown as a curve (2-obj) or a surface (3-obj).
+The Pareto frontier is shown as a curve (2 objectives) or a surface (3 objectives).
 For **constrained problems**,
 a configuration that satisfies the constriants is shown as circle <font color=#0000FF>$\bigcirc$</font>.
 Otherwise, a triangle <font color=#0000FF>$\triangle$</font>.